 - This residency in ocular disease is based in an integrated OD/MD model and is a rigorous 54 week educational experience designed to provide advanced clinical training in the examination, diagnosis and management of a broad scope of ocular conditions and diseases.

 - The resident will perform mentored clinical care services to patients with ocular pathologies including, but not limited to, the areas of cornea and anterior segment, vitreous and retina, glaucoma, oculoplastics and pediatrics by utilizing medical management options, and when appropriate, pre-operative assessment and/or post-operative management.

-- Comprehensive eye care including complete eye exams and contact lens fitting.
+- The resident will also preform comprehensive care of patients including complete eye exams and contact lens fitting.

 - The resident will participate in after-hours emergency care.

 - The resident will observe surgical techniques including advanced cataract procedures, LASIK and refractive procedures, SLT as well as surgical glaucoma procedures and lid procedures.

 - The resident may participate in the clinical research taking place at Empire Eye and Laser Center.